Subject Matter Expert:

 - “Non-instructional gatherings” do not include co-curricular or extracurricular instructional or educational activities designed for student participation if such gatherings are in compliance with the other elements of this Policy and are approved by the Vice President for Student Affairs or designee.

-- “Social Distance” means keeping a six-foot distance between yourself and other people who are not from your household at all times when feasible in offices, classrooms, laboratories, hallways, restrooms, common areas, and outdoor spaces.
+- “Physical Distance” means keeping a six-foot distance between yourself and other people who are not from your household at all times when feasible in offices, classrooms, laboratories, hallways, restrooms, common areas, and outdoor spaces.

 - Contact Tracing.
 All employees and students must fully and candidly cooperate in contact tracing, when called upon to do so by the University.